 The difference between a listing that gets 20 showings in the first weekend and one that sits for 60 days often isn't the price.
 It's the photos.
+NAR's research consistently shows that listing photos are the #1 factor buyers use when deciding which properties to visit.
 And the difference between great photos and average photos often isn't the photographer — it's what happened in the house before we got there.

 I've photographed hundreds of listings across West Michigan.
 Every single one of the fastest-moving, highest-engagement listings had one thing in common: the sellers or agents had done the prep work.
 Here's exactly what that looks like.